Zedw/raytracer/README.md

 Use `W`, `A`, `S`, `D` to move forward, left, back and right relative to the current view. `Q` moves up, `E` moves down.
 Hold multiple keys at once to move diagonally.
 Look around with the arrow keys (`←`/`→` yaw, `↑`/`↓` pitch).
+An ImGui panel lets you tweak the light color and direction while the window is running.
+The window can be resized freely and the sky now shows moving clouds.

 ## GitHub Releases